-Boaz asked the nearer of kinsman on behalf of Ruth saying, “Naomi, who has come back from Moab, is selling the piece of land that belonged to our relative Elimelech.
+Boaz asked the nearer of kinsman of Ruth (the converted Moabitess) to redeem her by marrying her.
+Boaz said to him, “Naomi, who has come back from Moab, is selling the piece of land that belonged to our relative Elimelech.
 I thought I should bring the matter to your attention and suggest that you buy it in the presence of these seated here and in the presence of the elders of my people.
 If you will redeem it, do so.
 But if you will not, tell me, so I will know.
-For no one has the right to do it except you, and I am next in line” (Ruth 4:3–4).
+For no one has the right to do it except you, and I am next in line” (Ru.
+4:3–4).

-The nearer kinsman was not willing to marry Ruth.
+The nearer kinsman was not willing to marry the Moabitess.
 It is possible that he had no children of his own to inherit his property.
-He figured, if he should marry Ruth, the first child he might have with her would be counted as the child of Ruth’s deceased son.
-Then both the land that he might buy from Naomi, and also the kinsman’s own property, would go to Ruth’s children.
-He didn’t wish to deal with the complications of splitting the inheritance he had for his current family members.
+He figured, if he should marry her, the first child he might have with her would be counted as the child of her deceased husband.
+Then both the land that he might buy from Naomi, and also the kinsman’s own property, would go to her children.
+Or He didn’t wish to deal with the complications of splitting the inheritance he had for his current family members.
 Further, he may not have wanted the expenses of marriage and taking care of Noami.

 In His service,